silnrsi/smith/smithlib/README.txt

 Thank you for your interest in the Foo font.
 We hope you find it useful!

-Foo is a Unicode font that provides glyphs in
+Foo is a Unicode font that provides support for ...
+It includes ... and ...

 Foo is released under the SIL Open Font License.
 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.

+To contribute to this font projects we ask that you ...
+These formats are preferred for contributions: ... and ...

+For further information about this font, including Unicode ranges supported, Graphite and OpenType font features and how to use them, and licensing, please see the documentation on the website (... ) or in the documentation/ subfolder.

 TIPS
 ====
-/

 We cannot afford to offer no-cost technical support.

-The font has been tested and shown to work on ...
+But the font has been tested and shown to work on ...

 If you do find a problem, please do report it to ... .
 We can't guarantee any direct response, but will try to fix reported bugs in future